 Back in 2012 when I started this website, my first article was about Mad Mav.
-Mad Mav is a one man show and does everything himself.
-It is 100% instrumental and even though I understand that this is not for everyone, many of you enjoyed the music.
+Mad Mav is a one man show and the guy does everything himself.
+It is 100% instrumental and even though I understand that this is not for everyone, many of you enjoyed the music I shared.
 I would not be able to listen to instrumental tracks non stop myself - the whole singing part is important for me!
 You should see me attending a concert... !
-Nevertheless, here and there it is enjoyable as you have no distractions and you can really focus on the instruments.
+Nevertheless, here and there it is enjoyable as you have no distractions and can really focus on the instruments.

-There is only one album and as far as I can tell there won't be a second one because the work of Revald is called In Perpetuum which means that it is forever, to continue as he goes along.
+There is only one album and as far as I can tell there won't be a second one because the work of Revald is called In Perpetuum which means that it is forever, to continue with no end in sight.
 A project rather than an album that consists of different chapters - a never ending story so to say.
 So far there are two chapters and Revald adds new stuff whenever he finds time between his full time job and family.
 Revald mentions on his own website that there are two reasons why he makes instrumental music.
 One being that he is not (yet) satisfied with his lyrics and the second reason is that he likes the idea that whoever listens to his music can assign their own mental image and thoughts.
 That's good enough for me!

 Revald himselfs plays guitar, bass and keyboards.
 For the drumming he is using a sample-based drum software synthesizer.
 I would not have expected him to play everything himself and I am already impressed that he masters three out of four instruments.
 At the same time you will notice that the drums are definitely one of the weaker spots.
 Anyway, enough of the introduction, let's listen to the tracks he has released so far.